-The literal definition of the word “lūʻau” refers to young kalo (taro; Colocasia esculenta) tops; however, has evolved to generally mean a traditional Hawaiian feast.
-Kona Lūʻau celebrate of all facets of Polynesian culture, encompassing moʻolelo (stories), hula (dance), mele (songs), and oli (chant).
+The literal definition of the word “lūʻau” refers to young kalo (taro; Colocasia esculenta) tops; however, it has evolved to generally mean a traditional Hawaiian feast.
+Kona Lūʻau celebrates all facets of Polynesian culture, encompassing moʻolelo (stories), hula (dance), mele (songs), and oli (chant).
 As island culture evolved into a multi-cultural blend with the introduction of sugarcane plantations, island food likewise evolved.
-At today’s lūʻau feasts you can indulge in delectable fare such as fresh caught fish, kalua pork, chicken adobo, teriyaki beef, lomi (massaged) salmon with green onion and tomato, haupia (coconut pudding) and the plantation days’ adoptions of rice and noodle dishes.
+At today’s lūʻau feasts you can indulge in delectable fares such as fresh-caught fish, kalua pork, chicken adobo, teriyaki beef, lomi (massaged) salmon with green onion and tomato, haupia (coconut pudding) and the plantation days’ adoptions of rice and noodle dishes.

 Choosing a Lūʻau in Kona